OCTOBER

 October 7

 1935 -- Porgy & Bess, an opera by George Gershwin based on the novel Porgy by DuBose Heyward, opened on Broadway.
-Interpreting the lives of African-American tenants who lived on a fictional "Catfish Row," including members famed Mosquito Fleet, the play ran for 124 performances.
+Interpreting the lives of African-American tenants who lived on a fictional "Catfish Row," including members of the famed Mosquito Fleet, the play ran for 124 performances.

 October 8